Enable Long Path Windows Server 2016

 Hopefully, you remember the article I have published about file server migration if not, let me show it to you again if you don’t mind.

-– In that article, you can get the most important points you should check when we file server migration.
+– In that article, you can get the essential points you should check when we file server migration.

 I guess you have known about the path limitation which is only 260 characters in full path, this limit oppressive many IT guys, you can create folders with up to 260-character full path.